dylan-harper/Enigma/README.md

 ## Functionality
 * Meets expectations.
 Encrypt and Decrypt methods run properly, CLI runs with no issues I can find.
 ## OOP
 * Meets expectations.
-Incorporated inheritance, modules, and made numerous classes to encapsulate data. *
+Incorporated inheritance, modules, and made numerous classes to encapsulate data.
+Encrypt and Decrypt methods use helper methods.
+Some helper methods have their own helper methods. *
 ## Conventions, Mechanics
 * Between Meets expectations.
 Tried to make code readable.
 Classes are properly formatted and indented. *
 ## TDD